Texas makes teachers' pensions less reliant on markets

-AUSTIN, Texas (Reuters) - Texas lawmakers passed sweeping changes to the state’s $116 billion teacher pension system on Sunday, including the first cost-of-living increase in a dozen years and a new requirement that school districts pay part of the expense.
+AUSTIN, Texas, May 26 (Reuters) - Texas lawmakers passed sweeping changes to the state’s $116 billion teacher pension system on Sunday, including the first cost-of-living increase in a dozen years and a new requirement that school districts pay part of the expense.

 The state, the teachers themselves and the school districts will increase contributions, making the Teachers Retirement System of Texas less reliant on market returns.